-Our MBA admissions team takes a holistic approach to considering an MBA applicant for admission to the program.
+Our MBA admissions team takes a holistic approach to consider an MBA applicant for admission to the program.

-The Full-Time MBA program accepts applications in five different rounds over the course of one cycle.
+The Full-Time MBA and STEM MBA program accepts applications in different rounds over the course of one cycle.

 The application includes the following components, which are described in further detail on this page: